OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/dd/ath.md

 ---
 title: ath
-description: This documentation is about the All Time High (ATH) function for a crypto coin or token.
+description: "This documentation is about the All Time High (ATH) function for a crypto" coin or token.
 A user can load coin data and see the highest price (in USD or BTC) that coin has ever reached.
 keywords: